 In fiscal 2018, we initiated a multiyear CRM project to further develop, implement and deploy a third-party application we licensed.
 This new solution improves functionality, capability and information flow and increases automation in servicing our customers.
+As of

-As of February 25, 2023, we capitalized \$43.9 million related to this CRM project.
+May 27, 2023, we capitalized \$44.6 million related to this CRM project.
 We began deployment of our new CRM system during the second half of fiscal 2021 and anticipate that deployment will continue through fiscal 2023.
-We are depreciating this system over a 10-year life and recognized \$0.8 million and \$1.6 million of amortization expense during the thirteen and twenty-six weeks ended February 25, 2023, respectively.
+We are depreciating this system over a 10-year life and recognized \$0.9 million and \$2.5 million of amortization expense during the thirteen and thirty-nine weeks ended May 27, 2023, respectively.

 In fiscal 2022, we initiated a multiyear ERP project with a strong focus on supply chain and procurement automation and technology.
 We believe that this initiative will become the core of the UniFirst technology footprint and will integrate and complement the capabilities of the CRM system that we are currently deploying.
-We expect this system and the supply chain and procurement capabilities that it will provide will enable more efficient back-end processes and improved demand forecasting and allow us to more effectively respond to and mitigate the types of supply chain challenges we experienced during the pandemic and continue to experience primarily as a result of the inflationary environment.
+We expect this system and the supply chain and procurement capabilities that it will provide will enable lower operating costs and customer churn through enhanced inventory utilization and vendor management, improved response times to customer orders and more efficient back-end processes.
+These capabilities will allow us to more effectively respond to and mitigate the types of supply chain challenges we experienced during the pandemic and continue to experience primarily as a result of the current inflationary environment.

-Over the next few years, we intend to be focused on three discrete strategic initiatives that are critical to our efforts to transform the Company in terms of our overall capabilities and competitive positioning.
-These initiatives are the continued rollout of our new CRM system (discussed above), the implementation of the ERP system (discussed above) and investments in the UniFirst brand.
-We refer to these initiatives together as our "Key Initiatives".
-For the thirteen and twenty-six weeks ended February 25, 2023, we incurred \$9.1 million and \$19.1 million, respectively, of costs directly attributable to our Key Initiatives.
-For the thirteen and \$12.7 million, respectively, of costs directly attributable to our Key Initiatives.
+Over the last few years, we have been focused on three discrete strategic initiatives that are critical to our efforts to transform the Company in terms of our overall capabilities and competitive positioning.
+These initiatives are the CRM implementation of the ERP system (discussed above) and investments in the UniFirst brand.
+We refer to these three initiatives together as our "Key Initiatives".
+For the thirteen and thirty-nine weeks ended May 27, 2023, we incurred \$8.4 million and \$27.5 million, respectively, of costs directly attributable to our Key Initiatives.
+For the thirteen and thirty-nine weeks ended May 28, 2022, we incurred \$11.4 million and \$24.1 million, respectively, of costs directly attributable to our Key Initiatives.